-5.3.8 ENV_NON.1 Non-TOE Access Authorization
+5.3.10 ENV_NON.1 Non-TOE Access

-5.3.8.1 ENV_NON.1.1 The electronic environment in which the TOE resides (e.g. IT other than the information system) must provide the ability to specify and manage user access rights to the TOE processing and data resources (i.e. access authorization through the network), supporting the organization's security policy for access control.
+- 5.3.10.1 ENV_NON.1.1 The electronic environment in which the TOE resides (e.g. IT other than the information system) must provide the ability to specify and manage user access rights to the TOE processing and data resources (i.e. access authorization through the network), supporting the organization's security policy for access control. - 5.3.10.2 ENV_NON.1.2 For resources not controlled by the information system, IT other than the information system must prevent logical entry using unsophisticated, technical methods, by persons without authority for such access.

-5.3.9 ENV_NOT.1 User Notification
+5.3.11 ENV_NOT.1 User Notification

-5.3.9.1 ENV_NOT.1.1 All users are notified that they are subject to being monitored, recorded, and audited through the use of an NNSA approved warning text and positive acknowledgement by the user is required before granting the user access to system resources.
+5.3.11.1 ENV_NOT.1.1 All users are notified that they are subject to being monitored, recorded, and audited through the use of an NNSA approved warning text and positive acknowledgement by the user is required before granting the user access to system resources.

-5.3.10 ENV_NTK.1 Need-To-Know
+5.3.12 ENV_NTK.1 Need-To-Know

-5.3.10.1 ENV_NTK.1.1 Prior to their first access to information, each user's need-to-know is formally authorized by management or the data owner or data-steward.
+5.3.12.1 ENV_NTK.1.1 Prior to their first access to information, each user's need-to-know is formally authorized by management or the data owner-steward.

-5.3.11 ENV_PHY.1 Physical Security
+5.3.13 ENV_PHY.1 Physical Security

-- 5.3.11.1 ENV_PHY.1.1 Access controls ensure that personnel granted unescorted physical access to the information, the information system or human readable media have the appropriate formal access approvals and need-to-know. - 5.3.11.2 ENV_PHY.1.2 Physical attack that might compromise IT security on those parts of the information system critical to security is deterred and detected.
+- 5.3.13.1 ENV_PHY.1.1 Access controls ensure that personnel granted unescorted physical access to the information, the information system or human readable media have the appropriate formal access approvals and need-to-know. - 5.3.13.2 ENV_PHY.1.2 Physical attack that might compromise IT security on those parts of the information system critical to security is deterred and detected. - 5.3.13.3 ENV_PHY.1.3 Systems containing [assignment: Unclassified Protected information] shall, as a minimum, be protected by at least one of the following